Summer Sanders: Other media

 Sanders has appeared as an actress in two films: Jerry Maguire (1996), in which she played herself, and Broken Record (1997).

 In June 1999, she published the book Champions Are Raised, Not Born: How My Parents Made Me A Success.

 Personal life

 On July 4, 1997, Sanders married Olympic swimmer Mark Henderson.
 The couple divorced in 2001.
 In July 2005, she married Erik Schlopy, a World Cup skier who competed at the 2006 Winter Olympics.
 Sanders and Schlopy have two children.
 She is a noted fan of the NFL's Buffalo Bills; her husband is a native Western New Yorker whose cousin Todd Schlopy briefly played for the Bills in 1987.

 On June 9, 2007, Sanders' childhood home was destroyed by a fire.

+On September 19, 2025, an Amicus Brief was filed with the U.S. Supreme Court on behalf of Sanders and other athletes in support of a West Virginia law that prohibits biologically male athletes from participating in what the filing described as women's sports.